cukejianya/emotion-wheel-support/README.md

 For any further questions, feedback, or issues not covered in our FAQs and guides, please reach out to us:

 - Email: [cukejianya+emotionwheelsupport@gmail.com](mailto:cukejianya+emotionwheelsupport@gmail.com)
-- Live Chat: Click the chat bubble in the app.

 We're here to assist you with any inquiries or concerns you may have.